jaredboynton/postman-saml-auth-router/README.md

 The demo will:
 1. Generate self-signed certificates
-2. Add certificates to system keychain (no browser warnings)
+2. Add certificates to system keychain
 3. Use your config.json for IDP settings
 4. Modify /etc/hosts to intercept identity.getpostman.com
 5. Flush DNS cache